carlobortolan/MarioCombat2D/Readme.md

     Every character has a special ability:
         - Mario (the Player) can select his speed by scrolling up (accelerate) and down (decellerate) on the mousewheel.
-        - Bowser's attack subtracts two lifes from the loser of the collision, but is therefore limited to a maximum speed of 3
+        - Bowser's attack subtracts two lifes from the loser of the collision, but is therefore limited to a maximum speed of 3.
-        - Donkey Kong is a normal character and can reach a maximum speed of 8.
+        - Donkey Kong does the same damage as Mario and can reach a maximum speed of 12.

-GAME MODES:
+    //Note: Keep in mind that the hitbox of the characters is rather big due to the display of the remaining lifes.
+    //You can increase the difficulty of the game by adding more "cars" in the GameBoard.java class in line 24/25.
+    //In case the game is too difficult you can try out the CheatMode by pressing on the small arrow in the Topbar ;) GAME MODES:
 -
     You can choose between a SinglePlayer and a local Multiplayer Mode by selecting the pressing the corrisponing buttons on the topbar.
     The SinglePlayer Mode works just as the one given to us and shown in the lecture.
+You play as Mario and have to fight/crash against Bowser and DonkeyKong.
     The Multiplayer Mode supports two players on the same device and features a 1vs1 game.
     Initially I wanted to have the second player use keyboard controls, but due to technical issues all game controls are limited to the mouse.